NCRESA Help Wanted

 We’re talking Lymantria dispar.

 Yes, the ravenous little worms that humbled the mighty oaks, devouring their leaves with the rapidity of hungry teenage boys at an all you can eat buffet, will be the hot topic on Saturday October 9th beginning at 10am.

 “Parts of Newaygo County got unexpectedly hit very hard by the Gypsy Moth invasion.
 We want to host a single location where some experts on Gypsy Moths can be available to tell us what we can expect next year and suggest some actions we can take to alleviate the problem.

 “The experts will also be available for individual questions and advice.
-Additionally, we plan to make available some private contractors that can outline services available.”

 In the meantime you may want to check out an article N3 posted in June from the DNR and MDARD that includes some tips for managing those esurient invaders who dared put a damper on our annual early summer bliss.

 Uptick in COVID cases and admissions necessitates change in policy

 Grand Rapids, Mich., Sept.
 7, 2021 – As a result of increasing numbers of patients admitted with COVID-19 and the increase in community positivity rate, Spectrum Health is revising its visitor policies to reduce the number of people in its Grand Rapids and regional hospitals and outpatient care sites.

 Effective Wednesday, Sept.
 8, patients are allowed only one adult visitor when they go to Spectrum Health emergency departments, urgent care, surgery, radiology and lab locations.
 Adult inpatient areas allow two adult visitors, who must be the same person throughout the patient’s stay.
 Patients in labor and delivery are allowed two visitors.
 COVID-19-patients are allowed only one adult visitor, who must be the same person throughout the patient’s stay and must follow personal protective equipment guidelines.